MohammedNavedShaikh/Speech_To_Text-_-STT-/README.md

 - **Speech to Text**: Convert speech to text using OpenAI Whisper.
 - **Audio Upload and Recording**: Upload pre-recorded audio files or record audio in real-time.
-- **Real-time Transcription**: Display transcription of real time recorded audio.
+- **Real-time Transcription**: Display transcription of real-time recorded audio.
 - **Text Refinement**: The transcribed text is polished and refined using an LLM hosted on Groq Cloud.
 - **Responsive Frontend**: The UI is built with HTML, CSS, and JavaScript, ensuring a smooth user experience.
 - **Error Handling**: Comprehensive error handling for seamless functionality.